SeppiaBrilla/University-notes/Machine learning/Clustering/K-means.md

 - there is only a finite number of ways to partition N object into k groups
 - the number of configurations where a centroid is the center of the points he owns is finite
 - at each step the state changes only if the distortion is reduced, therefore the state is always a never seen before state and we cannot have loops.
-- Sooner or later all the states will be visited and the algorithms must end.
+- Sooner or later all the states will be visited, and the algorithms must end.

 The algorithm uses functions like [[Gradient method]] so it can converge to a local minimum.
 Therefore, the starting guess is important and a re-run of the algorithm with different starting poinst could improve the result.